-3.2.2 Credibility and Predictability
+b.
+Credibility and Predictability

 There is a series of principles aimed at the credibility and predictability of actions and decisions of the public administration, known as legal certainty.
-The public administration must decide on the grounds of effective rules and interpretative criteria set by courts, without any other consideration.
+The public administration must decide on effective rules and interpretative criteria set by courts without any other consideration.
 Administration bodies may only decide on issues for which they have legal authority.